What Is Diabetic Retinopathy?

 A central question in preclinical DR research is when and how fast the visual system deteriorates relative to structural vascular changes.
 Historically, functional endpoints in rodent DR studies relied on terminal or labour-intensive procedures – electroretinography (ERG) under anaesthesia, histological retinal flat-mounts, or post-mortem quantification of pericyte loss – that could not be repeated serially in the same cohort without confounding effects.
 This made it difficult to establish precise time courses of functional decline or to use the same animals for longitudinal monitoring of both disease progression and treatment response.

-The “neurodegeneration-first” hypothesis proposes that retinal neural dysfunction and RGC layer loss can precede clinically visible microvascular lesions in diabetic retinas, and emerging histological evidence supports the view that neural loss and capillary dropout can occur in spatially dissociated patterns rather than as a direct consequence of local vascular dropout alone (Olvera-Barrios et al, 2024, Diabetes).
+The "neurodegeneration-first" hypothesis proposes that retinal neural dysfunction and RGC layer loss can precede clinically visible microvascular lesions in diabetic retinas, and emerging histological evidence supports the view that neural loss and capillary dropout can occur in spatially dissociated patterns rather than as a direct consequence of local vascular dropout alone (Yang et al, 2024, Diabetes).
 Non-invasive longitudinal functional endpoints are therefore essential for capturing this early neural phase of DR.

 How Striatech products help